-Within this context, the distinctive hydrological characteristics of South and West Queensland's dryland rivers serve as a compelling case study for the profound impact of environmental variability on fish migration, growth and survival.
-The Bureau of Meteorology classifies large swathes of this region of Queensland as arid and semi-arid areas (Bureau of Meteorology, 2007), where habitats are typically characterised by either low rainfall throughout the year, or by wet summers and low rainfall winters.
-Dryland rivers, which are a critical aquatic habitat in this region, experience cyclic conditions of “booms” in productivity due to episodic floods and “bust” periods after the waters recede, leaving behind perennial and semi-perennial waterholes (Arthington & Balcombe, 2011; Sheldon et al., 2010).
-These waterhole refugia play a central role in shaping ecological dynamics of these intermittent riverine ecosystems, governing critical mechanisms and processes such as growth and resilience in species that inhabit such environments (Marshall et al., 2016).
-Alongside more common environmental factors, natural phenomena such as droughts and flooding also create key disturbance events in these ecosystems, that have been shown to significantly impact the magnitude of the role such refugia play.
+Within this context, the distinctive hydrological characteristics of South and West Queensland's dryland rivers serve as a compelling case study to better understand the impacts of environmental variability on fish migration, growth and survival.
+The Bureau of Meteorology classifies large swathes of this region of Queensland as arid and semi-arid (Bureau of Meteorology, 2007), where habitats are typically characterised by either low rainfall throughout the year, or by wet summers and low rainfall winters.
+Dryland rivers, which are a critical aquatic habitat in this region, experience cyclic conditions of “booms” in productivity due to episodic floods and “bust” periods after the waters recede, leaving behind perennial and semi-perennial waterholes that serve as drought refuges for many aquatic species (Arthington & Balcombe, 2011; Sheldon et al., 2010).
+These refuges play a central role in shaping the ecological dynamics of intermittent (dryland) riverine species, influencing key processes such as growth and resilience (Marshall et al., 2016).

-This project aims to look at the impact of various environmental and hydrological factors on migratory patterns and ultimately, growth rate of golden perch (Macquaria ambigua), Bony bream (Nematalosa erebi) and Common carp (Cyprinus carpio) populations in local riverine systems that experience flow intermittency.
-Otolith biochronology will be used as a means of examining the impact of these factors, including their spatiotemporal variability, on incremental growth rate in these three species across 11 rivers in the Northern Murray-Darling Basin.(Dunlop et al., 2023; Gillanders et al., 2012; Martino et al., 2019; Morrongiello et al., 2019) This project not only aims to answer specific research questions regarding the magnitude and effect of various predictive factors on growth, but also to contribute to the broader discourse on sustainable water resource management in the face of increasing climate vulnerability and anthropogenic disturbance.
-Thus, in adhering to the principles of reproducible research, this project will ensure that all research outputs are transparent and accessible via its GitHub repository, facilitating further research and application.
+This project aims to look at the impact of various environmental and hydrological factors on, growth rate of golden perch (Macquaria ambigua), Bony bream (Nematalosa erebi) and Common carp (Cyprinus carpio) populations in local riverine systems that experience flow intermittency.
+Otoliths are Otolith biochronology will be used as a means of examining the impact of these factors and their spatiotemporal variability, on incremental growth rates in these three species across 11 sites in rivers in the Northern Murray-Darling Basin.
+Why otoliths, why is it valid.
+Who has used before.
+How

+Monitoring growth and movement in fish populations can be challenging, particularly when the species in question exhibit migratory behaviour.
+Sclerochronological studies, which analyse incremental marks on calcified structures, are one method utilised to address this issue.
+In particular, otolith (ear bone) growth rings are widely researched and recognised as effective proxies for tracking fish growth, as well as the impact of pertinent environmental parameters such as temperature (Dunlop et al., 2023; Gillanders et al., 2012; Martino et al., 2019; Morrongiello et al., 2019).

+While a number of factors such as diet, temperature and age of the fish does impact how closely otolith size may reflect growth rate (Ashworth et al., 2017; Fey, 2006),

+This project not only aims to answer specific research questions regarding the magnitude and effect of various predictive factors such as temperature and flow variability on growth, but also to contribute to the broader discourse on sustainable water resource management in the face of increasing climate variability and anthropogenic disturbance.
+All research outputs will be transparent and accessible via a GitHub repository, facilitating further research and application.

 Methods and Approach